Minnesota Timberwolves failed relocation to New Orleans: Relocation speculation

 By the 1994 NBA All-Star Game, there was speculation as to whether or not the Timberwolves would remain in Minneapolis following the 1994–95 season.
 On February 11, 1994, NBA commissioner David Stern announced that he and his representatives would serve as mediators in an effort to resolve issues related to the debt owed on the Target Center, the Timberwolves home arena.
-The Timberwolves ownership was seeking a public or private entity to purchase the $73 million remaining on the arena's mortgage, otherwise the team would be sold and in all likelihood moved from Minnesota.
+The Timberwolves ownership was seeking a public or private entity to purchase the $73 million remaining on the arena's mortgage; otherwise, the team would be sold and in all likelihood moved from Minnesota.
 Although mediation talks were just beginning to keep the team in place, by the following week it was revealed that ownership had met with representatives from San Diego, Nashville and New Orleans to discuss the potential relocation of the franchise.
 By late February, New Orleans emerged as the likely city for the team to relocate to if a deal could not be reached to keep the team in Minneapolis.
-This became the case after the potential ownership group Top Rank signed a letter of intent to purchase the team and move it to New Orleans if debt issues at the Target Center were not resolved.
+This became the case after the potential ownership group Top Rank (as headlined by Fred Hofheinz and Bob Arum) signed a letter of intent to purchase the team and move it to New Orleans if debt issues at the Target Center were not resolved.

 Although a potential local ownership group was identified in late February, local opposition to a perceived bailout of multi-millionaire ownership began to take hold.
 A citizens opposition group called Don't Target Us (referencing the Target Center in their name) formed to voice their opposition to a public purchase of the facility.
 Additionally, polling at the time showed support for public intervention as being unfavorable with 60 percent of those polled being against intervention.
 However, support for intervention on the arena issue began to take shape as well, with several at the local and state level stating their intention to make a deal happen.
 Additionally, businesses near the arena started a campaign to keep the team in Minneapolis.